 Surgical wound complications like infections are the top reason patients end up readmitted to the hospital.
-Ashley Huddleston, MD, Autumn Savage, DO, CWS-P, and the skilled team at Wound Evolution - Wound Care and Hyperbaric Medicine provide holistic care for a full range of surgical wound complications, creating individualized treatment plans to promote healing and help you avoid going back to the hospital.
-If you have questions about your surgical wound, call the office in Fort Worth, Texas, or book an appointment online today.
+The skilled team at Wound Evolution provides holistic care for a full range of surgical wound complications, creating individualized treatment plans to promote healing and help you avoid going back to the hospital.
+If you have questions about your surgical wound, call the office in Fort Worth, Texas, or Overland Park, Kansas.
+You can also book an appointment online today.

 Any time your body sustains a cut or incision, you have a risk of complications that interfere with normal wound healing.
 The two most common surgical wound complications are:

 Infections represent the most frequent and serious complication of surgical wounds.
 Most post-surgery infections occur within a month, causing symptoms like redness, pain, fever, and pus draining from the wound.
 If you had a device implanted, it could take up to a year for an infection to develop.

 Dehiscence, also called wound separation, develops when your wound doesn’t close.
 During wound healing, new tissue starts to rebuild the edges of the wound.